EoinTravers/hugo.eointravers.com/content/post/web-5/index.md

 ## JavaScript Basics: A Recap

 I'm assuming you've worked through the tutorials, or know the basics of JavaScript.
-Just to sure, this section goes quickly through some of the syntax you'll need to be familiar with to understand what follows.
+Just to be sure, this section goes quickly through some of the syntax you'll need to be familiar with to understand what follows.
 If you see some code here you don't understand, go back to the basics.

 > All of the code below can be run directly in the JavaScript console.
 The first few bits of code will run on any page.
 Lines  starting with `//` are comments, but lines starting with `//>` show the output of the command on the previous line.
 When you run these commands  yourself, also try clicking on the outputs or hovering the mouse over them to see what happens.